-The registered managers also informed us that they had not formally assessed and monitored the quality of service provision as required by The Private Dentistry (Wales) Regulations 2017.
+The registered manager informed us that they had not formally assessed and monitored the quality-of-service provision as required by The Private Dentistry (Wales) Regulations 2017.
+We were verbally assured that arrangements would be made.
+We received evidence immediately following the inspection confirming that the practice had formally assessed the quality-of-service provision as required by the regulations.